Overcoming Opioid Addiction’s Path of Destruction

 - Death: On a daily basis, more than 90 Americans lose their life as a result of an opioid overdose.

 It is important to understand the early stages, symptoms and warning signs of opioid dependence to recognize when treatment is a necessity.
 While it can be tough for an opiate abuser to find the strength to admit there’s a problem, it is essential to the road to recovery.
-Opioid addiction is complex and devastating, but it can be treated with a medication-assisted treatment plan, combined with counseling and support.
+Opioid addiction is complex and devastating, but it can be treated with a medication-assisted treatment plan, combined with drug rehab counseling and support.

 The opioid addiction recovery process can be lengthy and a struggle.
-At A.M.C., we develop individualized care plans for each patient, helping aid the patient into sobriety.
+At Addiction Medicine Care A.M.C., we develop individualized care plans for each patient, helping aid the patient into sobriety.
 With a team of clinicians, we make the process as easy as possible by providing both medical support to minimize withdrawals and symptoms and psychological support to increase the likelihood of treatment success.

 Though opioid addiction treatment helps subdue the effects of addiction, it is still highly recommended to create a post-treatment plan.
 Psychological and social factors can drive an opiate abuser back to their old habits.
-After treatment, patients should associate with family and friends that will fully encourage them in their road to recovery.
+Consequently, after treatment, patients should associate with family and friends that will fully encourage them in their road to recovery.
 Continuing counseling, whether it be one-on-one, group, family or any other form should also be a part of a post-rehab plan.